Mitigating Domain Drift in Multi Species Segmentation with DINOv2: A Cross-Domain Evaluation in Herbicide Research Trials: Introduction

 \section{Introduction}

 The advancement of deep learning and image-based AI has significantly increased awareness of automated weed identification.
 Publications addressing automated weed identification have increased tenfold since 2010 (\cite{coleman2022weed}).
-This surge is due to the advent of deep learning technologies, which can better handle the variability of large-scale cropping systems for in-crop weed recognition.
-These technologies suggest that large-scale, multi-modal approaches are the future for weed recognition (\cite{coleman2022weed}).
-Weed segmentation algorithms serve to unequivocally identify each pixel in a field image.
+This surge is due to the advent of deep learning technologies, which can better handle the variability of large-scale cropping systems for in-crop weed recognition (\cite{coleman2022weed}).

+To manage weed populations and optimize crop yields, farmers rely on herbicides, which necessitates the development of more effective herbicides with greater sensitivity to different species.
+This process requires extensive R\&D field trials, where parameters such as vigor, crop cover, and species cover are quantified through visual assessments.
+These assessments depend heavily on the expertise of the field researcher, making them tedious, time-consuming, and susceptible to human variability.
+Automated weed segmentation algorithms, which serve to unequivocally identify each pixel in a field image, offer a promising solution to address these challenges by providing objective, consistent, and scalable assessments.

 Extensive work has been done on detecting and segmenting crops and weeds in images using deep learning approaches.
-Most studies (see Table \ref{tab:evaluation_papers}) focus on the crop$/$generic weed identification problem (\cite{bi2022development,gao2024cross,ilyas2023overcoming,gupta2023multiclass,you2020dnn}), as this may be sufficient for automated weed removal systems.
+Most recent research (see Table \ref{tab:evaluation_papers}) focuses on the crop/generic weed identification problem (\cite{bi2022development,gao2024cross,ilyas2023overcoming,gupta2023multiclass,you2020dnn, modi2023automated}), as this may be sufficient for automated weed removal systems.
 Other studies cover more species.
 For example, \cite{wang2022weed25} generated a dataset of 25 different weed species in the Chongqing region, whereas \cite{zou2023multi} covered six species in two different fields.
 However, only \cite{gao2024cross, picon_weeds_2021, picon_weeds_2025} supported data acquisition in different fields and regions.
-Regarding drone data, only \cite{gao2024cross} and \cite{weyler2023pami} evaluated weed recognition using drone data.
+Regarding drone data, only \cite{gao2024cross}, \cite{weyler2023pami} and \cite{rai2024weedvision} evaluated weed recognition using drone data.
 For damage estimation, only \cite{picon_weeds_2025} evaluated the effect and identification of types of damages in crops and weeds.
-Analyzing damage across various weed species is crucial for accurate herbicide trials.
-To manage weed populations and optimize crop yields, farmers rely on herbicides, which necessitates the development of more effective herbicides with greater sensitivity to different species.
-This process requires extensive R\&D field trials, where parameters such as vigor, crop cover, and species cover are quantified through visual assessments.
-These assessments depend heavily on the expertise of the field researcher, making them tedious, time-consuming, and susceptible to human variability.